-Biotech Recruitment agencies report that many employment opportunities are available in the areas of clinical research, chemical engineering, and warehouse operations.
+Biotech Recruitment agencies report that many employment opportunities are available in the areas of clinical research, chemical engineering, and warehouse operations as well as the ever-obvious need for clerical and secretarial staff.
 Most of these roles require a relevant degree or masters but biology related courses are traditionally some of the most oversubscribed and competitive with only around 20% of applicants being accepted.
 Professionals in the field are required not only to have advanced academic degrees, but to also complete hands-on training programmes, (usually provided on the job), to bridge the gap between theoretical knowledge and the practical demands of the profession.

 London is the UK hub for Biotechnology which would perhaps justify the significantly higher salaries which are found there when compared to the rest of the country.
 Nationwide salaries range from £20-55K, and the average income is about £30K.
 In London, however, that average rises to £42K.

 The largest employers for this field in the UK are Unilever Research, GSK, and Pfizer, with the latter frequently finding itself at the top of the big spenders list for research projects.
 A significant proportion of jobs are also university affiliated, and PhD research accounts for a major part of the industry.